Jason Wingard: Academic

-Wingard was appointed 12th president of Temple University in July 2021, and its first African American president since its founding in 1884.
-He previously served as Dean of Columbia University's School of Professional Studies, as well as Vice Dean of the Wharton School of the University of Pennsylvania, where he led the Aresty Institute of Executive Education.
-Before that, he was Executive Director of the Stanford Educational Leadership Institute (renamed the Stanford Educational Leadership Initiative) at Stanford University.
+He previously served as dean of Columbia University's School of Professional Studies, as well as vice dean of the Wharton School of the University of Pennsylvania, where he led the Aresty Institute of Executive Education.
+Before that, he was executive director of the Stanford Educational Leadership Institute (renamed the Stanford Educational Leadership Initiative) at Stanford University.

 Wingard has taught leadership development courses at Columbia, Stanford and the Wharton School of the University of Pennsylvania.

 Wingard has held executive education and leadership training with organizations including Columbia Athletics and LinKS@Wharton.
 In Columbia's fall semester of 2015, Wingard launched the Talks@Columbia thought leadership series.
 In 2016, he led a new "Global Human Capital Trends" course that was developed in partnership with Deloitte.
 Wingard introduced several access initiatives to offer Columbia's education to underserved populations, including the Columbia Girls in STEM Initiative and the Columbia HBCU Fellowship Initiative.

+President of Temple

+Wingard was appointed 12th president of Temple University in July 2021, and its first African American president since its founding in 1884.
+Wingard's tenure was marred by a number of controversies.
+In January 2023, the graduate student workers' union at Temple went on strike, following a year of stalled negotiations for a labor contract.
+The strike ended in mid-March.
+In the months prior to his resignation, there was also a rise in crime and violence on and near the university's campus, which was highlighted by the deadly shooting of a Temple University police officer.

+After a tumultuous tenure of less than two years, he submitted his resignation to the university's board of trustees, effective March 31, 2023.
+Shortly before his resignation, the university's board of trustees had announced increased oversight of the university.
+The university's faculty had also planned a no confidence vote.

 Corporate

-Wingard served as the Chief Learning Officer at Goldman Sachs where he was responsible for the strategy and implementation of learning solutions for the firm's global workforce.
-Since 2004, Wingard has served as President and CEO of The Education Board, Inc., a boutique management consulting firm and was Senior Vice President at ePals, Inc., a provider of school-safe collaborative learning products.
+Wingard served as the chief learning officer at Goldman Sachs where he was responsible for the strategy and implementation of learning solutions for the firm's global workforce.
+Since 2004, Wingard has served as president and CEO of The Education Board, Inc., a boutique management consulting firm and was senior vice president at ePals, Inc., a provider of school-safe collaborative learning products.